Skip to content

 Boy, what a list!

-It’s quite large, but I wanted to provide as many options as possible.
+It’s quite extensive, but I wanted to provide as many options as possible.

 As someone who telecommutes, I enjoy the benefits of working from my private residence (or anywhere else with an Internet connection).

-I also like that there are many remote jobs where you don’t have to speak on a phone, especially if talking a lot overwhelms you as it does me.
+I also like that there are many remote jobs where you don’t have to speak on the phone, especially if talking a lot overwhelms you as it does me.

-Interested in employment, freelancing, or small side hustle?
+Interested in employment, freelancing, or a small side hustle?

 Share your thoughts